Oblivionburn/Dirge-of-Sorrows/README.md

 - Level/area/map progression, displaying next location(s) on worldmap
 - Character stat/xp/level progression
 - Maybe character skill progression (e.g. an Armor skill that increases Physical Defense and decreases EP Cost of armor)
-- Replacement of placeholder music
+- Replacing more of the placeholder music with better stuff
 - Hopefully some graphical improvements, since I'm a terrible graphics artist